frediff/Make-Lib/README.md

     - `make -f ./graph/makefile.graph uninstall`

 ### Steps to clean the object files
-- Head over to the directory where the the folders data_structures, graph and application are present and open the terminal.
+- Head over to the directory where the the folders `data_structures`, `graph` and `application` are present and open the terminal.
 - Now type the following commands one by one,
     - `make -f ./data_structures/makefile.basic clean`
     - `make -f ./graph/makefile.graph clean`